 00:48:49 One of my annoyances in life is that I spend a fair amount of time on airplanes

-00:48:54 and on the sides of airplanes of these things called Wings and the wings hold the airplane up how they do so.
+00:48:54 and on the sides of airplanes are these things called Wings and the wings hold the airplane up how they do so.

-00:49:05 and yet there is a security there are those out that's right it's a miracle it's right it's just not itching to face
+00:49:05 and yet it goes up. that's right it's a miracle it's right it's astonishing to me

 00:49:11 Yes And you know